 - Balance your electrolytes.
 Add a pinch of sea salt or pink Himalayan rock salt to a glass of water and gulp it down first thing in the morning.
 This will also keep cortisol at bay.

-- Follow your regular routine.
+- Follow your regular morning routine.
 Take a shower, get dressed, journal, meditate, whatever, just do it sans food.

 - Drink herbal teas.
 Green tea and black tea have some caffeine so don’t overdo them either.
 Other teas, like chamomile, hibiscus, lemongrass, ginger etc. are great.